ibm-cloud-docs/power-iaas/ordering-direct-link.md

     The **{{site.data.keyword.powerSys_notm}} network** autonomous system number (ASN) is the same as your Border Gateway Protocol (BGP) ASN.
 The IBM Cloud network team generates the **IBM Cloud ASN** and adds it to the IBM Cloud support ticket.
 The IBM Cloud network team also generates the IP addresses.
 Your private network name is your Power Systems Virtual Server private network subnet name.
     {: note}

+   To create a connection to the Power Systems Virtual Server instance by using the Direct Link Connect service, create a [new support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support) against the Power Systems Virtual Server team.
+In the new case's description field, enter the following details.

     ```
     Customer name: